 Case Study: How We Help Professionals

 Erica is a 57-year-old single woman, living alone, with Schizoaffective Disorder, and diabetes.
 Erica’s Trustee worries she might be vulnerable in a mental health emergency or that she could become a victim of undue influence.
-Eric doesn’t have a close family member to support her.
+Erica doesn’t have a close family member to support her.

 Erica lived with her older sister in a three-bedroom townhouse until her sister passed away two years before IKOR became involved.
 Erica’s parents had established a trust for her ongoing care prior to their deaths.
 The trustee is concerned about how to best support Erica around her mental health and medical concerns.
 Erica has mental health services through a behavioral health system that supports her at home.
 She also had a home aid from a home care agency.
 Erica did not have a Durable Power of Attorney or anyone to act as her Medical Power of Attorney.
 The Trustee feels that Erica is a vulnerable adult, so they recommended that IKOR support Erica in these roles.
 Erica has a bachelor’s degree from a local university; she is well-traveled, kind, and very aware of her psychiatric symptoms.
 She is able to make decisions for herself but she needs someone to support her in navigating complicated systems of care and routine life.